dianaberna/doctor-consultation-app/README.md

 * Realize the filter function for categories section
 * Analyze and test the proper functioning of the app with and without Browsersync

+### Refactoring Tasks
+* Use only ES6
+* Reorganize files/folders
+* Refactoring readme

-### The project was carried out within the TomorrowDevs training course
+## The project was carried out within the TomorrowDevs training course